matchy-at-snu/distributed-system-project/README.md

 ## Project Description

 The goal of this project is to deploy and manage a prototype cloud cluster running batch processing `WordLetterCount` applications.
-There are two `WordLetterCount` applications implemented in different ways: one used the `Spark` API, the other used `Hadoop` API and a self-designed resource scheduler.
+There are two `WordLetterCount` applications implemented in different ways: one used the `Spark` API, the other used `WordCount` API and a self-designed resource scheduler.

 ## Developer Tutorials